The Atacama Cosmology Telescope: DR6 Power Spectra, Likelihoods and $\Lambda$CDM Parameters: Abstract

 \section{Abstract}

 We present power spectra of the cosmic microwave background (CMB) anisotropy in temperature and polarization, measured from the Data Release 6 maps made from Atacama Cosmology Telescope (ACT) data.
 These cover 19,000 deg$^2$ of sky in bands centered at 98, 150 and 220 GHz, with white noise levels three times lower than \Planck\ in polarization.
 We find that the ACT angular power spectra estimated over 10,000~deg$^2$, and measured to arcminute scales in TT, TE and EE, are well fit by the sum of CMB and foregrounds, where the CMB spectra are described by the \LCDM\ model.
 Combining ACT with larger-scale \Planck\ data, the joint P-ACT dataset provides tight limits on the ingredients, expansion rate, and initial conditions of the universe.
 We find similar constraining power, and consistent results, from either the \Planck\ power spectra or from ACT combined with \WMAP\ data, as well as from either temperature or polarization in the joint P-ACT dataset.
-When combined with CMB lensing from ACT and \Planck, and baryon acoustic oscillation data from the Dark Energy Spectroscopic Instrument (DESI Y1), we measure a baryon density of $\Omega_b h^2=0.0226\pm0.0001$, a cold dark matter density of $\Omega_c h^2=0.118\pm0.001$, a Hubble constant of $H_0=68.22\pm0.36$~km/s/Mpc, a spectral index of $n_s=0.974\pm0.003$, and an amplitude of density fluctuations of $\sigma_8=0.813\pm0.005$.
+When combined with CMB lensing from ACT and \Planck, and baryon acoustic oscillation data from the Dark Energy Spectroscopic Instrument (DESI \jd{DR1}), we measure a baryon density of $\Omega_b h^2=0.0226\pm0.0001$, a cold dark matter density of $\Omega_c h^2=0.118\pm0.001$, a Hubble constant of $H_0=68.22\pm0.36$~km/s/Mpc, a spectral index of $n_s=0.974\pm0.003$, and an amplitude of density fluctuations of $\sigma_8=0.813\pm0.005$.
+Including the DESI DR2 data tightens the Hubble constant to $H_0=68.43\pm0.27$~km/s/Mpc; \LCDM\ parameters agree between the P-ACT and DESI DR2 data at the $1.6\sigma$ level.
 We find no evidence for excess lensing in the power spectrum, and no departure from spatial flatness.
 The contribution from Sunyaev-Zel'dovich (SZ) anisotropy is detected at high significance; we find evidence for a tilt with suppressed small-scale power compared to our baseline SZ template spectrum, consistent with hydrodynamical simulations with feedback.

 \suppressAffiliations {Universit\'{e} de Gen\`{e}ve, D\'{e}partement de Physique Th\'{e}orique et CAP, 24 quai Ernest-Ansermet, CH-1211 Gen\`{e}ve 4, Switzerland} {Instituto de F{\'{i}}sica, Pontificia Universidad Cat{\'{o}}lica de Valpara{\'{i}}so, Casilla 4059, Valpara{\'{i}}so, Chile} {\emph{Affiliations can be found at the end of the document}}